pramasoul/micropython-ws2812/README.md

 Changelog
 ---------

+* 1.3.1 - Fix bug causing last LED to be dark
 * 1.3 - Allow updating only part of the buffer; re-add send_buf
 * 1.2 - Disable IRQ feature removed.
 (It's not neccesary in newer versions of MicroPython.)